GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/tileAmplifiers.rst

 Algorithm
 ---------

-This primitive overrides the one of the same name inherited from ``GEMINIPrimitives``.
-The override logic is identical to the original except for two hacks introduced just prior to calling the mosaicing routine, ``gemini_mosaic_function``, and undone immediately after.
+This primitive is a copy of ``GEMINIPrimitives.mosaicADdetectors`` with a couple of additional hacks introduced just prior to calling the mosaicing routine, ``gemini_mosaic_function``, and undone immediately after.
 These are necessary in order to trick the underlying mosaicing machinery into working for GHOST data, and are as follows: